statamic/v2-docs/content/collections/tags/user-can.md

 ---
 title: Can (Permission)
-overview: >
-  Section off your templates based on whether a user has permission.
+overview: Check if a user has a specific permission.
 parameters:
   -
     name: permission|do